eugenp/learn-spring/README.md

-# Module 4 - Deep Dive Into Spring Boot 2
+# Deep Dive Into Spring Boot 2

-This is the codebase for Module 4 of [Learn Spring](https://www.baeldung.com/learn-spring-course)
+This is the codebase for 'Module  Deep Dive Into Spring Boot 2' of [Learn Spring](https://www.baeldung.com/learn-spring-course)